VarshilRathod101/Wede5020/README.md

 4.So after being a Royal Customer get 15% promotion from R200 and above.

+#Research
+Pick up and deliver.
+Collection
+Collection takes place at the nearest Royal Cakes.
+Come with your order number or phone number to confirm your order.
+Collection can take place during bakery hours.
+Delivery
+Order will be delivered to your door.
+For delivery a additional price is added depending on the length of traveling.
+You can also use Mr D
+About us
+Our Values
+•	Quality: Quality always comes first at Royal Cakes.
+Best ingredients are always picked.
+Satisfying our customer fully by baking with care and following high standards while making cakes, cupcakes and pastries.
+•	Creativity: All our products have meanings.
+Having skilled team members with talents and passion creating tasty and fresh products.
+This makes every bite at events memorable and enjoyable.
+•	Care: Every step of baking is made with love.
+From mixing to decorating.
+Royal cakes have kind and friendly service.
+To make every customer feel special we pay close attention to their requirements.
+Orders an enquiry
+Please select which famous flavours you have consumed:
+Chocolate, Vanilla  and Strawberry
+Please select your best flavour :
+Chocolate,Vanilla,Red velvet,Carrot,Lemon,Strawberry,Coffee,Caramel and Oreo
+Contact
+Join the Royal family and follow us on:
+ Instagram
+ TikTok

 -Date :2025-09-21

 Updated the Part 1 commits by adding more detail of the html changes like improvement to the  banners ,images layout ,tutorial page ,Instagram and TikTok page links and the footers.